-In addition desktop workstations are located in the library.
-These systems are Internet connected and include Microsoft Office, Acrobat reader, Skype and other common software applications.
-Students wishing to access Canvas, or other on-line systems will need to remember to bring their credentials to campus, as the public computers will not have their password stored as on their personal machines.
+In addition, desktop workstations are located in the library.
+These systems are Internet connected and include Microsoft Office, Acrobat reader, and other common software applications.
+Please note that these are shared computers so it is advised that you do not save any passwords or other personal information while using them under any circumstances.